 Carniolans reduce their numbers in the fall and enter winter with a smaller cluster of bees.
 As a result, there will be less brood, which may require less food over the winter decreasing the possibility of losing colonies to starvation.
 Carnolians build up slower in the spring, waiting until resources are available to begin brood rearing.
 They build up quickly so the Carniolan should be equally as productive as the Italian.

-The expected delivery date of these packages is between April 21st and May 12th.
+The expected delivery date of these packages is Saturday May 12th.
 However, bees are an agricultural product, and there is always some unpredictability in delivery times.
 You will be notified via email as the date is finalized

 You are responsible for picking up your bees on delivery day or finding somebody to get your bees for you.
 To Bee or Not To Bee will not hold or care for your bees beyond the scheduled delivery period.
 You may cancel your order before April 1st for a 20% administrative fee.
 After April 1st, there are no refunds for canceled orders.